nachanav/WinWithAkash/README.md

 </p>
  -->
 - 👋 Hi, Akash Nachan
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Data Structures & Algo, Software Development, Machine Learning.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Deep Learning & Computer Vision.
 - 🛠 I’m looking to collaborate on any Machine Learning Project and also currently looking for any work opportunity.

 ## Reach Me: